syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 # Grouping in ##Platform_Name## Grid control

-The Grid has options to group records by dragging and dropping the column header to the group drop area.
-When grouping is applied, grid records are organized into a hierarchical structure to facilitate easier expansion and collapse of records.
+The grouping feature in the Syncfusion ##Platform_Name## Grid allows you to organize data into a hierarchical structure, making it easier to expand and collapse records.
+You can group the columns by simply dragging and dropping the column header to the group drop area.
+To enable grouping in the grid, you need to set the [allowGrouping](../../api/grid/#allowgrouping) property to **true**.
+Additionally, you can customize the grouping options using the [groupSettings](../../api/grid/groupSettings) property.

-To enable grouping in the grid, set the [`allowGrouping`](../../api/grid/#allowgrouping) as true.
-Grouping options can be configured through the [`groupSettings`](../../api/grid/groupSettings).
-To group, inject the [`Group`](../../api/grid/group) module in the grid.
+To use the Grouping feature, need to inject [Group](../../api/grid/group) module in the grid.

 {% if page.publishingplatform == "typescript" %}